Drug-induced QT prolongation: Management

 Treatment requires identifying and removing any causative medications and correcting any underlying electrolyte abnormalities.
 While TdP often self-resolves, cardioversion may be indicated if patients become hemodynamically unstable, as evidenced by signs such as hypotension, altered mental status, chest pain, or heart failure.
 Intravenous magnesium sulfate has been proven to be highly effective for both the treatment and prevention of TdP.

 Managing patients with TdP is dependent on the patient's stability.
 Vital signs, level of consciousness, and current symptoms are used to assess stability.
 Patients who are stable should be managed by removing the underlying cause and correcting electrolyte abnormalities, especially hypokalemia.
 An EKG should be obtained, a cardiac monitor should be attached, IV access should be established, supplemental oxygen should be given, and blood samples should be sent for appropriate studies.
 Patients should be continually re-evaluated for signs of deterioration until the TdP resolves.
 In addition to correcting the electrolyte abnormalities, magnesium given intravenously has also been shown to be helpful.
 Magnesium sulfate given as a 2 g IV bolus mixed with D5W can be given over a period of 15 minutes in patients without cardiac arrest Atrial pacing or administering isoproterenol can normalize the heart rate.

 Unstable patients exhibit signs of chest pain, hypotension, elevated heart rate, and/or heart failure.
-Patients who develop cardiac arrest will be pulsesless and unconscious.
+Patients who develop cardiac arrest will be pulseless and unconscious.
 Defibrillation and resuscitation is indicated in these cases.
 Patients with cardiac arrest should be given IV magnesium sulfate over a period of two minutes.After diagnosing and treating the cause of LQTS, it is also important to perform a thorough history and EKG screening.
 Immediate family members should also be screened for inherited and congenital causes of drug-induced QT syndrome.